Bethe-Peierls Approximation for Linear Monodisperse Polymers Re-examined: Model

-We consider the semiflexible linear x-mers distributed on a lattice.
-The penalty for a chain bend is introduced by means of the Flory's flexibility \cite{Flory1956}, $f$.
-We also take into account the interactions among monomers assigning the energy, $V<0$ (attractive interaction), to the nearest-neighbor pairs of occupied sites.
-The Bethe-Peierls approximation \cite{BethePeierls} was originally developed for single site species.
-An extension of the method to diatomic species was provided by Chang \cite{Chang1939}.
-The aim of the present paper is to extend the Chang's scheme further to polyatomic species.
-A geometrical interpretation of polymer semiflexibility, consistent with the Flory's definition of $f$, can also be provided, which is demonstrated in the following.
-The entropy expression is found to reduce to the Flory-Huggins form \cite{FloryHuggins} in the appropriate limit: $V=0$ and $z\rightarrow\infty$, where $z$ is the lattice coordination number.
+We consider the semiflexible linear polymers of the same length $x$ distributed on the lattice.
+The penalty for a chain bend is introduced by means of the Flory's flexibility \cite{Flory1956,Flory1982}, $f$.
+The interactions among monomers are taken into account by assigning the energy, $V<0$ (attractive interaction), to the nearest-neighbor pairs of occupied sites.
+The Bethe-Peierls approximation \cite{BethePeierls1,BethePeierls2} was originally developed for single site species.
+Later, Chang \cite{Chang1939} applied the method to diatomic molecules.
+The aim of the present paper is to extend the Chang's method to polyatomic species.
+The entropy expression is found to reduce to the Flory-Huggins form \cite{FloryHuggins1,FloryHuggins2} in the appropriate limit: $V\rightarrow0$ and $z\rightarrow\infty$, provided that $zV$=const, where $z$ is the lattice coordination number.

-A significant improvement to the Flory-Huggins theory is the lattice cluster theory (LCT) developed by Freed and co-workers (see \cite{FreedEtAl} and references there in).
-The LCT not only provided a rigorous and systematic cluster expansion method for generating corrections to the Flory-Huggins theory, but also predicted the influence of monomer structure on thermodynamic properties analytically.
-However, the formalism is rather complicated, which impedes its wide use.
-In analogy to the Gibbs-DiMarzio theory, the LCT configurational entropy also extrapolates to zero at a positive temperature \cite{DudowiczEtAl}.